IntelliHubIoT/AzureIoTFieldGateway/README.md

 ## Field Gateway

 In this example I am using a Raspberry Pi Model B+ running Raspbian with the latest Node.js distro.
-You will also need to install the express package which you can find at [http://expressjs.com/](http://expressjs.com/) and also the Azure IoT SDK which you can find at [https://github.com/Azure/azure-iot-sdks](https://github.com/Azure/azure-iot-sdks).
+You will also need to install the express package which you can find at [http://expressjs.com/](http://expressjs.com/) and the Node.js Azure IoT SDK which you can find at [https://github.com/Azure/azure-iot-sdks](https://github.com/Azure/azure-iot-sdks).
 Installing Raspbian, node, express and the Azure IoT SDK are all quite well documented so follow the instructions found on each of their websites.

 Once you have setup your raspberry Pi copy the raspberry-IoTHub-Server file from the raspberry directory of this solution to your device.
-To make copying files easy I am using [FileZilla](https://filezilla-project.org/)
+To make copying files easy I am using [FileZilla](https://filezilla-project.org/) which is connecting to the Pi using SFTP.